Ezra Pound: Radio broadcasts

-Between 23 January 1941 and 28 March 1945, including during the Holocaust in Italy, Pound recorded or composed hundreds of broadcasts for Italian radio, mostly for EIAR (Radio Rome) and later for a radio station in the Salò Republic, the Nazi puppet state in northern and central Italy.
+Between 23 January 1941 and 28 March 1945, including during the Holocaust in Italy, Pound recorded or composed hundreds of broadcasts for Italian radio, mostly for EIAR (Radio Rome) and later for a radio station in the Italian Social Republic, a puppet state of Nazi Germany in northern and central Italy.
 Broadcast in English, and sometimes in Italian, German, and French, the EIAR program was transmitted to England, central Europe, and the United States.

 Styling himself "Dr Ezra Pound" (his only doctorate was the honorary one from Hamilton College), he attacked the United States, Roosevelt, Roosevelt's family, Churchill, and the Jews.
 He praised Hitler, recommended eugenics to "conserve the best of the race", and referred to Jews as "filth".
 The broadcasts were monitored by the United States Foreign Broadcast Monitoring Service, and on 26 July 1943 the United States District Court for the District of Columbia indicted Pound in absentia for treason.
 According to Feldman, the Pound archives at Yale contain receipts for 195 payments from the Italian Ministry of Popular Culture from 22 April 1941 to 26 January 1944.
 Over 33 months, Pound received 250,000 lire (then equivalent to $12,500; $185,000 as of 2013).

 On 9–10 September 1943, the German Wehrmacht occupied northern and central Italy.
 Hitler appointed Mussolini head of a fascist puppet state, the Italian Social Republic or Salò Republic.
 Pound called it the "Republic of Utopia".
 SS officers began concentrating Jews in transit camps before deporting them to Auschwitz-Birkenau.
-Of the first group of 1,034 Jews to arrive in Auschwitz from Rome on 23 October 1943 839 were gassed.

 In Rome when the German occupation began, Pound headed north to Gais, on foot and by train, to visit his daughter, a journey of about 450 mile.
 On or around 23 November 1943, he met Fernando Mezzasoma, the new Minister of Popular Culture, in Salò.
 Pound wrote to Dorothy from Salò asking if she could obtain a radio confiscated from the Jews to give to Rudge, so that Rudge could help with his work.

 From 1 December 1943 Pound began writing scripts for the state's new radio station.
-The following day he suggested to Alessandro Pavolini, secretary of the Republican Fascist Party, that book stores be legally obliged to showcase certain books, including The Protocols of the Elders of Zion (1903), a hoax document purporting to be a Jewish plan to dominate the world.
+The following day he suggested to Alessandro Pavolini, secretary of the Republican Fascist Party, that book stores be legally obliged to showcase certain books, including The Protocols of the Elders of Zion (1903), an Okhrana hoax document purporting to be a Jewish plan to dominate the world.
 "The arrest of Jews will create a wave of useless mercy," Pound wrote, "thus the need to disseminate the Protocols.
 The intellectuals are capable of a passion more durable than emotional, but they need to understand the reasons for a conflict."
 On 26 January 1945, in a script called "Corpses of Course" for the program Jerry's Front Calling, Pound wrote: "Why shouldn't there be one grand beano; wiping out Sieff and Kuhn and Loeb and Guggenheim and Stinkenfinger and the rest of the nazal bleaters?"